Kevin-cwx/Multi-FLP-to-MP3-Exporter/ReadMe.md

 1. Launch the app
 2. On first run:
    - Set your **FLP folder**
      - Where all your FLP files are stored.
 Add the top folder.
+     - You can add multiple folders.
    - Set **output folder**
      - Where you want your songs to be exported to.
    - Locate **FL Studio installation folder**